 Each unit includes a guided notes page that introduces the skill and helps students understand how to apply the skill in the activities.
 I also include a daily lesson for students to complete.
 There are lessons for days 1-4 and an assessment on day 5.

-Each unit includes 5 fun activities to work on throughout the week.
+Each unit includes 4 fun activities to work on throughout the week.
 These activities can be assigned as morning work, homework, station work, etc…the options are endless.

 There are two digital links.
-There is a link for the daily activities which includes slides for the anchor chart, INB activity, and daily lessons for days 1-4.
+There is a link for the daily activity which includes slides for the anchor chart and daily lessons.
 The second link is for the grammar gab assessment.

-PowerPoint for Review
+PowerPoint for Whole Group

 Simply sit back, hit the button, and let the PPT do the work! …..If only it were that easy. 🙂

 There is so much that these units offer.
 I also include a recommended lesson plan as well as answer keys for all of the activities.
 These units have truly made a difference in my classroom as well as so many other classrooms.

 I am slowly working on adding skills to my store.
 If you want a skill that you don’t see in my store, please reach out to me and make a request.
 I have a ton of skills to add!
 Follow my store, so you can be notified when I release new Grammar Gab resources.